2014-2015 FAQs - Domestic Students

 Understanding What You Pay For

-- Annual maximum: An upper limit on costs or services covered by a plan.
-For example, a plan may put a ceiling on the dollar amount of coverage it will provide over the course of a year (this limit will be removed from all plans in 2014).
+Annual maximum: An upper limit on costs or services covered by a plan.
+For example, a plan may put a ceiling on the dollar amount of coverage it will provide over the course of a year.

 - Copayment (Copay) or coinsurance: A dollar amount (copay) or percentage (coinsurance) you’re responsible for paying for your covered healthcare services.
 You may have to pay a set amount every time you make an office visit, a different amount for lab work, and various amounts for different types of prescription drugs.
 You may have to meet a deductible before your copay or coinsurance kicks in.